 chmod 600 ~/.ssh/aiida_tutorial_NUM.
 You can check check with

 ls -lthat the permissions of this file are now

-After the ssh key files are in place, add the following block to your
+After that ssh key is in place, you can add the following block your

 IP_ADDRESS) and the

 Afterwards you can connect to the server using this simple command:

 Here’s a copy-paste ready command for you to use directly with zero configuration:

 ssh \ -i ~/.ssh/aiida-tutorial-max.pem \ -L 8888:localhost:8888 \ -L 5000:localhost:5000 \ -X -C \ max@IP_ADDRESS

 On MacOS you need to install XQuartz in order to use X-forwarding.